Skip to content

 • Maintaining and storing the administrative history of charging sessions

 No administrative burden for you.
 Is your charging station connected to Maxem’s CPMS?
-Then you don’t have to do anything yourself.
+Then you don't have to do anything yourself for your connection.
+You only need to fill out a form.
+Request it via this link: https://ere-registratie.nl/maxem/.
 The charging data is automatically forwarded from our system to our booking partner.
 No manual exports, no separate registrations – the EREs are simply redeemed for you.
 Please note that bookkeeping agency may deduct a percentage of the revenue as a service fee.

 The goal is simple: to ensure that, as a charging station owner, you not only drive sustainably but also actually benefit from the value you create.